daverlee/pdsnd_github/README.md

 This project was created on 1/19/2025.

 ### Project Title
-This project is to demonstrate work in Git.
+Git - the Project

 ### Description
-Describe what your project is about and what it does
+This project is to demonstrate work in Git.

 ### Files used
 Include the files used